 So, here are the TEN THINGS WE PUT IN THE KIDS’ EASTER BASKETS

 First the kids went outside and collected rocks in their Easter Baskets.
 They definitely thought this was weird.
 When we came inside we laid out all our rocks and I read Ezekiel 36:26 and talked about how when we sin, it’s like big rocks in our heart!
 Then we talked about sins we struggle with (whining, complaining, being selfish, etc.) and I wrote them with a Sharpie on the rocks.

 2. Red Cloth

 Then we brought out a piece of red cloth (it was really Lydia’s Snow White cape) and talked about how Jesus died on the cross and shed his red blood for all our stony rocky sins.
+1 Peter 2:24 is a great one to read here, ““He himself bore our sins” in his body on the cross, so that we might die to sins and live for righteousness”.
 Then we laid the cape over the baskets.

 We joined hands and I prayed that God would remind us of His sacrifice and that His blood can take away all of our sins.
 I had the kids repeat me.
 And it was sweet!

 When their Daddy got home, we told him all about our rock hunt, the sin rocks and the robe.
 Then we ran downstairs to show him the baskets.
 But when we got downstairs, a new basket greeted them!
 A basket with Jesus’ name on it—and full of THEIR ROCKS.
 Their baskets were still covered with the red cloth and when they pulled it off they were greeted with GIFTS to help them grow in the Lord and to remind them of His great gift to them…